|Survey name||Business Insights and Conditions Survey|

 Strengths and limitations

-it provides a rapid production of final data: the online platform currently collects data fortnightly, with estimates and reference tables published on the ONS website within four days of survey completion
+it provides a rapid production of estimates; the online platform currently collects data fortnightly, with estimates and reference tables published on the Office for National Statistics (ONS) website within four days of the survey closing

-it is flexible and responsive to changing events: the BICS questionnaire process allows for questions to be added, amended or removed from one wave to another
+it is flexible and responsive to changing events; the Business Insights and Conditions Survey (BICS) questionnaire process allows for questions to be added, amended or removed from one wave to another

-it meets data needs: the questionnaire is developed with regular customer consultation and design expertise is applied in the development stages
+it meets data needs; the questionnaire is developed with regular customer and stakeholder consultations, and design expertise is applied in the development stages

 its questions are kept as straightforward as possible and directed at the majority of the business population; however, it is also possible to include questions only relevant for specific sub-samples

-robust methods are adopted for the survey's sampling and weighting strategies to limit the impact of bias (for example, non-responding and non-sampled biases)
+robust methods are adopted for the survey's sampling and weighting strategies to limit the amount of bias (for example, because of non-response and non-sampling errors)

-The unweighted estimates should be treated with caution because they represent the characteristics of only those businesses that responded and not necessarily the wider business population; therefore comparisons between waves cannot be made for Waves 1 to 6.
+the unweighted estimates should be treated with caution because they represent the characteristics of only those businesses that responded from the sample and not necessarily the wider business population; therefore, comparisons between waves cannot be made for Waves 1 to 6

-The survey is voluntary and so response rates are lower than for most other ONS business surveys (which are usually mandatory).
-The low response provides good high level estimates but means more detailed breakdowns might not always be possible.
+the survey is voluntary and so response rates are lower than for most other ONS business surveys (which are usually mandatory); the low response provides reliable high-level estimates but means more detailed breakdowns may not always be possible

-There have been five important recent improvements to note:
+There have been six important recent improvements to note, which include that:

-Weighted subnational BICS estimates are available for "single site" businesses to help understand the business impacts of local and national restrictions; these estimates are available from Wave 14 (September 2020) onwards and are currently produced after every five waves or so.
+weighted subnational BICS estimates are now available for "single-site" and "multi-site" businesses to help understand the business impacts of local and national restrictions; these estimates are available from Wave 14 (September 2020) onwards

 (The degree to which the survey meets users' needs.)

-The survey is currently a fortnightly survey of UK businesses with a focus on collecting timely information on the coronavirus (COVID-19) pandemic and other rapidly changing circumstances.
-Questions are often requested by government departments and by other internal ONS departments.
+The survey is currently a fortnightly survey of UK businesses, collecting timely information on the impact of challenges facing the economy and other events on UK businesses.
+Questions are often requested by both other government departments and other internal Office for National Statistics (ONS) departments.